-INDR 8353 Advanced Social Science Statistics INEE 8325 Research in Comparative Educational Systems of the World INEE 8350 Research in Entrepreneurship INEE 8355 Cultural Aspects of Research EDUC 7357 Constructing Research Design ORGL 8370 Organizational Assessment and Survey Administration The curriculum also includes core and elective courses in fields including Leadership Studies, Organizational Studies, Education, and Business.
+INEE 8350 Research in Entrepreneurship

+INEE 8355 Cultural Aspects of Research

+ORGL 8370 Organizational Assessment and Survey Administration

+The curriculum also includes core and elective courses in fields including Leadership Studies, Organizational Studies, Education, and Business.
 In addition, there are unique opportunities for domestic and international internships.
+All coursework in the doctoral program of study must be taken at the 7000 level or above.
+The doctoral degree is granted when all requirements are met and the Dean of Graduate Studies and Research has signed the Dissertation Clearance Form.